 A key turning point for the Twin Cities is the vast decline in the number of distressed sales.
 During 2011, the Twin Cities area was flooded with foreclosures, which put pressure on prices because repossessed homes usually sell for a fraction of a traditional property.

-Now that the economy is recovering, homeowners are more willing to test the market and are increasingly getting the asking prices for their homes.
+Now that the economy is recovering, homeowners are more willing to test the market and are increasingly getting the asking price for their Twin Cities homes.
 That, combined with an overall shortage of homes, is driving up values in many neighborhoods.

 Meanwhile, the Case-Shiller index stood at 133.46 in April, which means that Twin Cities home prices are now 33.46 percent higher than they were when a base value of 100 was established in January 2000.